-An amendment to the Misuse of Drugs Regulations 2001 which came into force on the 16th August 2007 allows Accountable Officers to authorise people or groups of people to witness the destruction of controlled drugs to render them irretrievable.
-Previously the witnessing of destruction of controlled drugs was undertaken by the police chemist inspection officers, the Royal Pharmaceutical Society (now GPhC) inspectors, and the Home Office inspectors.
+An amendment to the Misuse of Drugs Regulations 2001 which came into force on the 16th August 2007 allows Accountable Officers to authorise people or groups of people (the authorised witness) to witness the destruction of controlled drugs to render them irretrievable.
+Previously the witnessing of destruction of controlled drugs was undertaken by the police chemist inspection officers, GPhC (formerly Royal Pharmaceutical Society) inspectors, and the Home Office inspectors.
 The authorised witness is a person who is not involved in the day-to-day handling of controlled drugs who has been appointed by the CDAO to oversee the management and governance of activities related to controlled drugs.

-Any person authorised to witness destruction of controlled drugs by the accountable officer should have the appropriate training and will be accountable for this directly to the accountable officer.
+Any person authorised to witness the destruction of CDs by the accountable officer should have the appropriate training and will be accountable for this directly to the CDAO.